benjaminbacon/ComputerGraphics2020/Week 04 - Class 07/README.md

 ## Midterm Presentations Day Change

-Due to a couple of logisitcal issues, we will hold the midterm presentations and application demos on **Monday, November 23rd - Week 05: Course 09**
+Due to a couple of logisitcal issues, we will hold the midterm presentations and application demos on **Monday, November 23rd - Week 05: Class 09**

 - Your midterm propsals are really good.
 Thanks!